Janhavilele/Netflix-content-analysis-using-SQL/README.md

 - Movies dominate the platform, contributing ~70% of total content.

-- Most TV Shows have 1–2 seasons; long-running shows are rare.
+- ~67% of TV Shows have only 1 season, indicating many limited-run titles.

 - Major content production growth occurred between 2015–2018.